polkadot-js/docs/docs/api/FAQ.md

 In the 7.x series, overrides are to be explicitly applied anymore.
 For a basic example to restore Substrate-only types like in erealier versions, an `import '@polkadot/api-augment'` is to be applied to your codebase entry point before any imports from the API itself.
 The various shipped aliases available are

-- `import '@polkadot/api-augment/substrate'` - same as the `@polkadot/api-augment` form, the default
+- `import '@polkadot/api-augment/substrate'` - same as the `@polkadot/api-augment` form, the default (and what was applied before the 7.x release)
 - `import '@polkadot/api-augment/kusama'` - applies Kusama types and endpoint augmentation
 - `import '@polkadot/api-augment/polkadot'` - applies Polkadot types and endpoint augmentation